-The functions of the stomach are to store food and release it slowly into the small intestine where it can be digested and absorbed into the blood stream.
-It also secretes hydrochloric acid which kills bacteria, fungus, parasites and viruses; by making it acid it also helps breakdown protein so it can be digested.
-It secretes pepsin an enzyme which also helps breakdown protein in the stomach.
-It stimulates the production of hormones which regulate the digestion and blood sugar.
+The main function of the stomach is to store and mix the food with gastric juices, and release it slowly into the small intestine where it can be digested and absorbed into the blood stream.
+It secretes hydrochloric acid, pepsin, mucous and hormones to start and regulate the process of digestion.
+The hydrochloric acid kills bacteria, fungus, parasites and viruses and makes the stomach contents acid starting the breakdown of protein so it can be digested.
+It secretes pepsin, an enzyme which starts the breakdown of foods high in protein, in the stomach.
+It also secretes hormones which regulate the digestion and the blood sugar.

-This mixture of acid and enzymes is kept in the stomach by valves at the top and bottom of the stomach.
-The valve at the upper end of the stomach is called the gastro esophageal valve and it prevents acid reflux.
-The function of this valve is supplemented by the muscles of the diaphragm which surround the valve and also contract to prevent the reflux of food into the esophagus.
-The valve at the lower end of the stomach is called the pyloric valve and slowly releases the gastric fluid mixed with food into the duodenum for further digestion and absorption in the small intestines.
+This mixture of food, acid and enzymes is kept in the stomach by valves at the top and bottom of the stomach.
+The valve at the upper end of the stomach is called the gastro esophageal valve or cardiac spincter, and it prevents acid reflux.
+The function of this valve is supplemented by the muscles of the diaphragm which surround the valve, which contract to prevent the reflux of food into the esophagus.
+The valve at the lower end of the stomach is called the gastro duodenal valve or pyloric sphicter.
+This valve relaxes at regular intervals, to slowly release the gastric fluid mixed with food into the duodenum for further digestion and absorption in the small intestine.
 The stomach and duodenum are protected from digesting itself by a thick coat of mucous which protects it from the acid and pepsin.

 Fats are digested slowly and cause slow emptying of the stomach.
 The combination of high protein and high fat foods like fried meats or nuts cause increased gastric acid secretion accompanied by slow emptying of acid from the stomach.
 This acid stays in contact with the gastric lining and if it has been damaged by the factors mentioned above causes hyperacidity and peptic ulcers.